 KATIE TURNER, Australia

 Leighton-Porter delivers a well-written middle grade novel peppering the plot with interesting historical details without bogging down the story.
 She creates likeable characters that are not perfect, and she moves the story along at a good pace.
 I found the book entertaining as an adult and believe it also has enough magical elements (for instance, the cat) to keep kids reading.
-The author manages to make learning about history fun and lets the children in the book solve their own problems.
+The author manages to make learning about history fun."

 VALERIE ORMOND, USA